-It was observed that horizontal gene transfer (HGT) events are preferentially localized in hotspots – chromosomal loci in which changes are observed much more frequently than in other regions [11–13].
-This might indicate that, although disruptions in genome architecture may result in decreased fitness of an organism, there are some places in the chromosome where changes can be introduced without inducing negative effects.
-To our knowledge, there is no currently available computational tool to perform quantitative estimation of genome variability along the chromosome.
-Such a tool is needed to deepen our knowledge of factors determining genome variability and stability.
+Horizontal gene transfer (HGT) events are preferentially localized in hotspots, which are chromosomal loci in which changes are observed much more frequently than in other regions [11–13].
+Although disruptions in genome architecture may result in the decreased fitness of an organism, changes can be introduced in some regions of the chromosome without inducing negative effects.
+To our knowledge, no currently available computational tool is capable of performing quantitative estimation of variability along the chromosome.
+Such a tool is necessary to deepen our knowledge of the factors determining genome variability and stability.

-Here we present Genome Complexity Browser (GCB), the tool that allows estimation of local genome variability and visualization of gene rearrangements.
-Local genome variability is estimated using a graph representation of gene order (neighborhood) with a here introduced measure called complexity.
-Complexity profiles may be used to identify hotspots of horizontal gene transfer or other gene rearrangement events.
-Graph-based visualization available in GCB allows analysis of patterns of genome changes events and detection of persistent or variable gene combinations (i.e. variable and conservative parts of operons).
+Here, we present the Genome Complexity Browser (GCB), a tool that allows the estimation of local genome variability and visualization of gene rearrangements.
+Both tasks are performed using graph-based representations of gene neighborhoods within a set of genomes.
+Local genome variability is evaluated using the metric introduced here, which we referred to as complexity.
+Complexity profiles may be used to identify hotspots of horizontal gene transfer or other local gene rearrangement events.
+The graph-based visualization available in GCB allows the analysis of patterns among genome changes events and the detection of persistent or variable gene combinations (e.g., variable and conservative regions of operons).

 Materials and methods